What were the French Wars of Religion?

 Authors

-Danny Bird is the Staff Writer at BBC History Magazine.
-Danny Bird is the Staff Writer at BBC History Magazine and previously held the same role on BBC History Revealed.
-He joined the brand in 2022.
+Danny Bird is Content Producer for BBC History Magazine and was previously staff writer for BBC History Revealed.
+He joined the History team in 2022.
 Fascinated with the past since childhood, Danny completed his History BA at the University of Sheffield, developing a special interest in the Spanish Civil War and the Paris Commune.
 He subsequently gained his History MA from University College London, studying at its School of Slavonic and East European Studies (SSEES)